macrametv/www.macrame.tv/_posts/2021-12-07-ariel-di-lisio.md

     {{space}}

+  section3: >+
-  section3: ">\"I started designing entire font families for each project.
-Not for
-    the logo, for the project!
-And clients started noticing that, and that became a trademark of my work.\"
+    >"I started designing entire font families for each project.
+Not for the logo, for the project!
+And clients started noticing that, and that became a trademark of my work."

-    >\
+    >

     > * On Typography

     **He always loved drawing letters -as he puts it- and it all started from a certain sensibility for the shapes, the symbols, all that a letter embodies.**

-    “When I was young most of my friends were looking at cars and sneakers all day, I was looking at letters all the time.\"
+    “When I was young most of my friends were looking at cars and sneakers all day, I was looking at letters all the time."

-    **But his love for letters was not the only thing that made him go that way,** having designed a great number of logos at early stages in his career gave him a certain typographic training, experience.
-And that made him realize it was something that just came naturally to him.
-As natural as the paper and pencil that kick off all his projects, or the old school not
-    \"inspiration focus\" approach to everything he does.

-    \n"
 ---